Trends in Office Furniture

 More emphasis on wellness

-This is another trend that was growing before the pandemic but is expected to become even bigger.
+This is a trend that was growing before the pandemic but is expected to become even bigger.
 Employers are increasingly moving away from the “utilitarian office” and trying to create a welcoming “home-from-home” atmosphere.
 One clear example of this is the demand for more comfortable and cozy office furniture.
 Another example is the demand for health friendly furniture like standing desks or adjustable desks, ergonomic chairs and even desks with treadmills.
 This trend towards a healthier office benefits the employee and the business.